WebHackWednesday/Cortana-Intelligence-Recommendations/README.md

 ```

 ## Summary
-In this episode, we looked at the new Cortana Intelligence Recommendations solution which is a powerfull, scalable way to use item-to-item recommendations base don your inventory and usage data.
+In this episode, we looked at the new [Cortana Intelligence Recommendations solution template](https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution) which is a powerful, scalable way to use item-to-item recommendations based on your inventory and usage data.

+You can see a much more advanced example of recommendations using the same sportswear data at the following repository: https://github.com/martinkearn/Recommendations

+You can also view the website at http://sportswearshop.azurewebsites.net/